Recommended Books about Evolution

 The Ancestor's Tale: A Pilgrimage to the Dawn of Evolution

-This 2004 book is published by Houghton Mifflin.
+This 2004 book (revised and expanded in 2016) is published by Houghton Mifflin.
 Dr. Richard Dawkins' many books, including The Selfish Gene and Unweaving the Rainbow, have helped millions see the truth and beauty of evolutionary theory.
 But for my money, I think The Ancestor's Tale is the best of them all.

 At 673 pages, it is not a book for the faint of heart.
 The tale is imagined after The Canterbury Tales, applied to a journey back through time, meeting common ancestors of evolutionary cousins, and relating informative and thoughtful anecdotes about our evolutionary family.
 This is one of those rare books (The Trial of Socrates is another) that make the heart race and spirit soar at the sheer pleasure of learning.